embassy-rs/embassy/tests/lpc55/README.md

    states and requires a transfer to STALL on the wire.
 It then clears the halt and requires an exact echo to prove that the data toggle reset.
 8. **configuration_cycle**: `SET_CONFIGURATION(0)` must surface as `Disabled` to the endpoint tasks, and `SET_CONFIGURATION(1)` must bring the endpoints back.
+Linux only; see above.
 9. **alt_and_iso**: switching to alt setting 1 must disable the bulk endpoints, and `GET_INTERFACE` must report 1.
-The host then transfers 128 isochronous OUT packets and 128 isochronous IN packets, with an 80 % delivery floor and a per-packet payload check.
+The host then streams 128 isochronous OUT packets and reads 128 isochronous IN packets, one transfer per direction, with an 80 % delivery floor and a per-packet payload check.
+Submitting a transfer per packet instead measures the host's isochronous scheduler rather than the driver: WinUSB restarts the pipe at every transfer boundary, which both drops frames and replays buffered ones, so the device sees anywhere from 54 % to 180 % of them.
+One transfer is byte-exact on both controllers for every size from 1 to 128 packets, and 128 is also the most isochronous packets Linux accepts in a single URB.
 The phase ends by returning to alt 0 and checking an exact bulk echo.
 10. **interrupt_in**: four triggered interrupt IN packets of 1, 8, 15 and 16 bytes.

 The device then checks its private state: no payload mismatches, no buffer overflows, at least